mze-runner/amn/README.md

 # AMN

-In the first instance `amn` is the helper wrapper I developed for myself to work with expressjs.
-As long as I go futher the fuctionality of `amn` grows and evolve.
-Onwards I equip all my back-ends with amn as it really help me to simplify the architecture, wrigh less code, and boost my productivity.
+In the first instance, amn is the helper wrapper I developed for myself to work with [express](https://expressjs.com/).
+As long as I go further, the functionality of amn grows and evolve.
+Onwards I equip all my back-ends with amn as it helps me to simplify the architecture, write less code, and boost my productivity.

 > Why amn?
 I pick the name of the city from the great video game Baldur's Gate II: Shadows of Amn.